emerril1/EpiSim-an-Epidemic-Simulator/README.md

 # Project Status

-Completion of the main simulator and two models is all but done.
-Main functionality is provided in soruce code with proper simulation and infection logic.
-That also includes the main documentation for each clas and function.
-Work is beginning on some new parts to make the simulator more complete and interactive.
+The epidemic simulator is now feature complete and more realistic than before.
+All main systems such as population modeling, infection logic, and interventions, are fully implemented and documented.
+The simulator now supports external configuration files for setting parameters such as population size, infection rate, cure rate, and simulation duration, removing the need for hardcoded values.

-These changes include:
+Recent updates have introduced major improvements to both accuracy and usability:
-* User Input Options – The simulator will be updated to allow users to configure key parameters (such as population size, infection rate, cure rate, and simulation duration) directly, instead of requiring hardcoded values.
-This will make the tool more flexible and accessible.
+* Expanded Interventions: Vaccination, quarantine, and a new social distancing strategy using the adjust_contact_rate function let users test multiple outbreak control methods.
-* New Intervention Strategy: Social Distancing – In addition to the existing Vaccine and Quarantine strategies, Social Distancing will be introduced.
-This intervention will modify the population contact graph to reduce interactions, thereby simulating reduced transmission.
+* Enhanced Population Modeling: A small world network and new helper functions like assign_age_group and update provide more lifelike human interaction patterns and age-based effects.
-* Visualization with Graphs – A visual output will be added using matplotlib.pyplot to display the compartments (Susceptible, Infected, Recovered) over time.
-This graph will provide a clear epidemic curve and make the progression of the simulation easier to interpret.
+* Data and Visualization: The simulator now exports detailed time series, event logs, and summary reports, with visual graphs showing epidemic curves and intervention impacts.

-No changes have been made to the original project proposal.
-The overall structure of the system and its intended goals remain consistent with the original design, with these additions serving as natural extensions to improve usability and analysis.
+These additions build on the original design without changing its goals.
+The result is a more configurable, data-rich, and realistic simulator that better models how an epidemic spreads and responds to interventions.

 # Installation Instructions